What is PEST Analysis?

-PEST analysis is a methodology that classifies effects of environment as political, economic, social, and technological features.
+PEST analysis is a methodology that classifies effects of the environment as political, economic, social, and technological features.
 A study of the PEST analysis method and examples related to this technique is beneficial for the growth of any organization.
 Often the factors of legal and environment are included to modify the term to PESTLE analysis.
 PEST analysis considers the influence of these factors on the business.
 The results of this analysis are useful for obtaining the benefit of opportunities, and consequently prepare contingency plans for the imminent threats.
 PEST analysis is considered to be a valuable strategic method to anticipate the market decline or growth, business status, potential for improvement, and develop future operational strategy.
-PEST analysis ensures that the organization functioning is in accordance with the dominant influential change forces that may affect the environment of business.
+PEST analysis ensures that the organization is functioning in accordance with the dominant influential change forces that may affect the environment of business.
 PEST is especially beneficial when an organization plans to enter new markets or other countries.
 The utilization PEST analysis assists to efficiently adjust to new environments.

-Elements off PEST
+Elements of PEST

-Political: Politics has a significant impact on the control of business, and the consumer capability of expenditures.
+While performing your analysis, it is essential to evaluate all PEST elements since these are important to ascertain the business strategy.
+PEST consists of the following: Political: Politics has a significant impact on the control of business, and the consumer capability of expenditures.
 The following should be considered while analyzing this element:

 Economic: Market analytics should examine the short and long term state of the business.
 This is particularly important while forecasting international markets.
 The following are important to consider: